Kluey/Kluey/README.md

-- 👋 Hi, I’m @Kluey
-- 👀 I’m interested in, maybe creating games? applications? software?
-I'm not sure yet, I just want to learn to code for now.
+I like to code things to make things easier :)

 <!---